 “My child [was] mistaken for another.
 Deliberate off rolling.
 Forced to off roll three times.
 Headteacher described me as an angry black woman.
 Local send service not giving proper support due to worker also being a governor at our child’s school.
 Manipulating individuals to isolate son.
 Trying to turn other parents on to police me.
 Gaslighting and closing ranks.”Parent

-Lack of diversity in positions of responsibility and power
+Lack of racial diversity in positions of responsibility and power

 A lack of practitioners from diverse backgrounds is also cited by parents as a problem.
 However, considering many Black and Brown practitioners are also subject to racism as evidenced here, is it any wonder people of colour don’t want to work in these professions?